 Tourism in Ladakh For travelers, Tibet has always been a fascinating place.
 A paradise of pure air in the heights of the Himalayas, an authentic place and difficult to access.
 We imagine cliffs, Buddhist monasteries dominating immense valleys, monks in their reddish robes…

 What if I told you that there is another place, easier to access, with very similar characteristics in India?
-Well believe it, because that place exists and is called Ladakh, a region was belonging to the state of Kashmir in northwestern India but now it is a territory.
+Well believe it, because that place exists and is called Ladakh, a region belonging to the state of Kashmir in northwestern India but now it is a territory.
 A desert in the heights, on a plateau dominated by mountains from six to seven thousand meters and scattered Buddhist villages.
 Here the majority religion is also Buddhism and its similarity with Tibetan culture (even food) is more than evident.

 Many Tibetans, due to the conflicts with China, had to emigrate to this remote area of India.
 The result is a fascinating place that will not leave you indifferent, where you can experience multiple adventure activities.
-From rafting down the Zanskar river and the mythical Indus to climbing the highest motorized mountain pass in the world (Umling La 19,300 feet.) and descending it on a bicycle, snowboarding on sand dunes, riding a Royal Enfield through the vast deserts and climbing the great lakes in height, ascend great peaks of more than 7,000 meters above sea level or contemplate a Mandalas ceremony in a Buddhist monastery.
+From rafting down the Zanskar river and the mythical Indus to climbing the highest motorized mountain pass in the world (Umling La 19,300 feet.) and descending it on a bicycle, snowboarding on dunes, riding a Royal Enfield through the vast deserts and climbing the great lakes in height, ascend great peaks of more than 7,000 meters above sea level or contemplate a Mandalas ceremony in a Buddhist monastery.